 5. Brand orientation

-Organisations that are keen to develop a strong brand will focus on significant energy and attention to it.
+Organisations keen to develop a strong brand will devote significant energy and attention to it.
 Brand orientation refers to the degree to which the organisation focuses on its brand.
-We consider that it is essential that all employees and customers have a clear perception of the brand and that it is demonstrated consistently.
+We consider it essential that all employees and customers have a clear perception of the brand and that it is consistently demonstrated.
 Still, the brand doesn't need to become a dominant feature of all staff communications or training.

 We list the types of activities that might be considered in the drive to ensure a robust and consistent focus within the organisation on the brand:

 It is advantageous to consider the implications of brand as the Strategic Plan evolves.
-This article aims to outline the linkages between strategy and brand, and the potential for leveraging the brand for maximum strategic effect.
+This article outlines the linkages between strategy and brand and the potential for leveraging the brand for maximum strategic effect.

 We work with our clients to identify those specific strategic objectives and initiatives that can be used to build on the effectiveness of the organisation’s brand.
-Brand can be used to catapult organisational effort to ever greater levels of strategic and financial success.
+Brand can catapult organisational effort to ever greater levels of strategic and financial success.

 Insights Article - Thought Leadership | gullonegroup | gullone.com | All Rights Reserved